 On the rare occasions I decide to take a keyboard with me, my choice is still the EC Technology foldable wireless keyboard.

 For summer backpacking, the only choice for me is the Petzl E+lite.
 This is an incredibly light headtorch at only 27g, and it provides enough light for use around camp or in a bothy.
-It isn’t really powerful enough for walking with, but for the majority of summer use that’s an edge case.
+The new model is much brighter than the old one.
+It still isn’t really powerful enough for night hiking with, but for the majority of summer use that’s an edge case.

 If I need more power – for winter trips, or summer alpine routes where pre-dawn starts are required – then I favour the Petzl Tikka XP2.

-I carry the following lenses and other items:
+I have the following lenses and other items:

-2. Fujinon XF 18mm f/2.
+1. Fujinon XF 18mm f/2.
 A lightweight and highly compact wide-angle prime.
 Image quality is unspectacular but decent.
 Fuji’s other wide-angle lenses are better, but this is by far the lightest and smallest (and it was cheap too).
+In the mountains it’s my most-used lens, and sometimes it’s the only lens I’ll carry.

 3. UV filters for both lenses.
 I find UV filters convenient for coping with the moisture, grime and condensation that go hand-in-hand with backpacking photography.

-4. Lens hoods for both lenses.
+4. Lens hoods.
 To help cope with difficult lighting and as another layer of defence against water droplets.

-7. Spare batteries.
-The X-Pro2 seems to get through batteries slightly more quickly, so I’ve added an extra battery to my collection.
-I’ll probably be taking four spares with me on my trails this year.
+6. Spare batteries.
+The X-Pro2 seems to get through batteries at a prodigious rate, so I’ve added an extra battery to my collection.
+I usually carry 3-4 spare batteries on most trips.

 9. Lens cloths.
 Because stuff gets dirty.

-In 2015 I was using my iPhone as a music player and for audiobooks, but in an effort to save battery life I decided to dust off my old 2012 iPod Nano.
+I carry a 6th-generation iPod Nano.
 This tiny device weighs about 21g, has 16GB of storage, and runs for 24 hours on a single charge.

 Because the device’s battery is so ridiculously small, it offers a huge amount of value for a tiny amount of power.
 It can recharge from my battery pack in about an hour, then offer me over a week’s worth of evening audiobook listening.